Survivor: A tribute to all the first people voted out

 Rachel Ako — Survivor: Millennials vs. Gen X

 If you're going to be on the bossy side, you better not also mess up in the first challenge.
 And if you're going to mess up in the first challenge, you better not also be on the bossy side.

-Ciera's biggest crime her third time out was playing the game — too fast and too soon, according to her tribemates.
-The Blood vs. Water and Second Chance vet tried to break up a Caleb and Tony alliance she saw brewing, but could not get anyone else on board.
+Ciera's biggest crime her third time out was playing the game too fast and too soon, according to her tribemates.
+The Blood vs. Water and Cambodia vet tried to break up a Caleb Reynolds and Tony Vlachos alliance she saw brewing, but could not get anyone else on board.
 Her failure in the puzzle portion of the first challenge — the exact same puzzle she had lost before to her mother — sealed her fate.